We can help you prepare for, find, and keep a job.

 The application is typically completed after orientation during your first visit to the office.

 Your first meeting with a Nebraska VR counselor can encompass a lot.It will begin with a discussion that will help you determine if you are in the right place and if you are ready for employment.
 In the meeting you will have the opportunity to tell your counselor why you are seeking VR (Vocational Rehabilitation) services.
-Your counselor will ask questions so that he/she gets to know you better.
+Your counselor will ask questions to get get to know you better.
 This will help determine your eligibility and allow you and your counselor to begin thinking about your job goal and service needs.
 Be sure to bring relevant information to your first Nebraska VR appointment including medical records that list doctors or therapist you have seen along with dates and medications you have taken.
 If you receive Social Security benefits due to a disability, bring correspondence from the Social Security Administration.
 If you don?t have this documentation, VR may be able to request it on your behalf at no cost.
 Individuals may be referred to other resources like independent living center, the American Job Center or other community resources.

 This information will help us know that you are eligible for Nebraska VR services, and with your career planning.
 Once you have been determined eligible for Nebraska VR services your counselor will help you develop an individualized plan for employment or IPE.